ifiokjr/verily/readme.md

 - Access to nfc
 - Access to bluetooth

-It would bundle in mlkit and coremltools to verify the actions.
+It would bundle in mlkit to verify the actions.

 So the user can create a verification flow that requires the user to take a picture of themself smiling from a given location and the sdk will verify that the user has performed the action.